Network Security #

 - Attack Surface - Points at which an unauthorized user could gain access.

-- Device Placement - Physical placement are impact by needs, features and prefered topology and security design
+- Device Placement - Physical placement is impacted by needs, features and preferred topology and security design

 - Security Zones - Network segments (physical/virtual)